Some D.C. elementary school students will be allowed to return to classrooms in November

 The limited return to in-person teaching suggests that city officials did not reach significant agreements with the teachers’ union, whose members have said that they will not return to in-person teaching en masse until Ferebee agrees to their demands.
 The demands include hazard pay, a full-time nurse assigned to every school, upgraded air filters and other safeguards in buildings.

-Bowser said that the city’s latest virus metrics render it safe to return to in-person learning and that while the outbreak of infections at the White House is concerning, she said it did not affect her decision on school reopenings.
+Bowser has said that the city’s latest virus metrics render it safe to return to in-person learning.

-The mayor also said that these preschool and elementary school students will be assigned to small cohorts, and the programs will run five days a week with a half day Wednesday.
+The mayor also said that these preschool and elementary school students will be assigned to small cohorts, and the programs will run five days a week with a half-day Wednesday.